RShergold/KontaktBatteryCheck/readme.md

 # Depreciated

 This is a pretty old example.
-Swift has, of corse, changed.
+Swift has, of course, changed.
 Take a look at this more modern implimentation instead

 https://github.com/mopius/ble-battery-status-ios